-As the weather warms up, lots of flying pests start to buzz around us.
+As the weather warms up, lots of flying pests start to buzz around your dog.
 Some insects are just annoying, while others, like bees, can be dangerous to a curious pooch.
 Find out what to do about bee stings on dogs.
 Multiple stings can easily prove extremely dangerous or even life threatening.

-When a dog gets stung by a bee, the reactions are typically more on the mild side, but several bee stings or a bee sting in the wrong spot can lead to some uncomfortable, painful, and even life-threatening symptoms such as a rapid heart rate and difficulty breathing.
+When a dog is stung by a bee, the reactions are typically more on the mild side, but several bee stings on dogs in the wrong spot can lead to some uncomfortable, painful, and even life-threatening symptoms such as a rapid heart rate and difficulty breathing.

-Knowing what to look out for if your dog is stung can help you act quickly and treat both the symptoms and the bee sting to ease your dog's discomfort.
-Here are a few things you may see if your dog has been stung by a bee:
+Knowing what to look out for if your dog is stung can help you act quickly and treat the symptoms of the bee sting to ease your dog's discomfort.

 - Whining or yelping

-Bee stings on the eyelids and nose can be most painful for your dog, and the swelling can affect sight and breathing if the sting isn't treated quickly.
+Bee stings on the eyelids and nose can be the most painful for your dog, and the swelling can affect sight and breathing if the bee sting isn't treated quickly.
 It is imperative that a pet parent react promptly to the emergency and seek a veterinarian immediately.

 Sometimes your dog may get surprised by a bee sting to the paw.
 This happens when they are walking through gardens, fields, and any other grassy areas that may have short flowers to pollinate.